 The “Dorsal Vagal” is the more primitive branch of the Parasympathetic System.
 It is the quick ” shutdown” response.

 If there is an extremely high level of arousal, this will trigger a shutdown.
 This is also known as a “freeze”, or immobility state.
 We see examples of this in animals in the wild who mercifully go into a shutdown response in times of acute stress or pain.
 (The Dorsal Vagal System is also responsible for some of the “rest/ digest” functions of the body).

 The Sympathetic Nervous System gets us ready for action.
 The Parasympathetic System brings us down from the active response.
 This will either happen through the easy, slow, gentle response of the ventral vagal or the quick shutdown response of the dorsal vagal.

 As humans, we need all three states.
 In a healthy nervous system, these three states operate fluidly and flexibly, supplying appropriate responses in each moment.
 The sympathetic nervous system mobilizes the “fight or flight” response, and the parasympathetic nervous system brings the body back down to a resting state once the “threat” has passed.
 However, if there is an extremely high level of sympathetic arousal, this may trigger a “freeze” response.

 Understanding the branches of our nervous system and how they operate sets us up to be able to work with and guide our nervous system into its healthiest and most optimal functioning.
 In the next blog, we’ll look at how the nervous system gets out of whack (and what that looks like).
-Our ultimate outcome is learning to understand, support, and regulate our own nervous systems in service of our most optimal health!
+As we get to know our own systems and how they operate, we’re able to better support our own healthy regulation for our most optimal health and well-being.